-- Respondent preferences largely reflect the findings of the 2017 survey. - The top three services: speaking to someone in confidence; emotional and wellbeing support; and support to get time away from caring, are very closely aligned to the things that VOCAL does well. - Respondents who are not currently engaged with VOCAL are also interested in support dealing with statutory agencies, applying for financial support, support to pursue hobbies and interests, and support to fill out forms these might all be useful marketing messages for engaging new users.
+- Respondent preferences largely reflect the findings of the 2017 survey. - The top three services: speaking to someone in confidence; emotional and wellbeing support; and support to get time away from caring, are very closely aligned to the things that VOCAL does well. - Respondents who are not currently engaged with VOCAL are also interested in support dealing with statutory agencies, applying for financial support, support to pursue hobbies and interests, and speaking to other carers these might all be useful marketing messages for engaging new users.